Grace (photograph): Legacy

 Gratitude by Jack Garren, c.
 1960.
 Companion photograph to Grace.

-In 2014, the stage play Picturing Grace premiered, which presents a dramatized retelling of the story behind the photograph, its photographer and subject.
+In 2014, the stage play Picturing Grace premiered.
+It is a dramatized retelling of the story behind the photograph, its photographer and subject.
 The play premiered in Itasca County, the same region in which the photograph was captured.

 The water tower in the town of Bovey, Minnesota, has the following words painted on the side: BOVEY / home of the picture / "GRACE".

 In the 1960s, an Indiana gift company owner by the name of Edmund L. Dickson sent out a request for a companion photograph to Grace.
 Although over 1000 photographs were submitted, none were selected.
 Jack Garren, a Christian bookstore owner in Centralia, Illinois, heard of the contest and immediately thought of his grandmother, Myrtle Copple (1892–1975), who had been told for years that the man in Grace looked like her father.
 Having convinced his grandmother to sit for a series of photographs, the result was Gratitude, which depicts an old woman seated at a table with her head bowed in prayer, hands folded, and an open Bible.
 A pair of glasses (similar to the ones in Grace) rest on the Bible, and a small board with bread and cheese is placed next to it.
 Dickson chose Garren's submission, and thousands of photographs immediately sold in complement to Grace.